 For a long time I myself organized meetings with photographers where I presented photographers from now or from the past.
 The idea of these meetings was to be inspired and to know pictures of others that in the future can serve as a source of inspiration.
 With that, what I wanted was to create a visual culture in others.

 While writing this text, I would like to give you a photographer who is a example for me and whose images had big impact in how I photograph today.
 His is one of the best street photographers I know.

 If you do street photography, but also if you do documentary photography, you simply cannot not know him.
 It is a pleasure to be able to introduce you to Alex Webb

 American photographer from a Magnum agency.
 At the beginning he was black and white photographer but when in Mexico an Haiti he understood that the had to shoot in color to show the culture of this places.

 Alex Webb is known for using layers in his photography and he uses a lot of elements in his photos.
 The main elements on his photos are the feeling of threat the desolation of the individual against the dynamism of the group, the play with colors or the play of shadows and lights.

 “The way I photograph has to do with who I am, the way I see.
 And I’m trying to look at I perceive as the full complexity of a place or a situation.
 A full complexity of the world.”- Alex Webb

-If you want to see my other blog posts you can check them HERE
+I invite you also to see my other blog posts.